Renaissance witch life seemed remarkably well integrated into society, despite the ever-ominous scrutiny of the Church.

 (From this little back-street of Wikipedia.)
 These ladies sound like FUN.
 I like that many of them – Andriana Savorgnan for example – managed to escape the inquisition and move on to lead hopefully free happy lives (by the standards of their era) elsewhere.
 That some did not is a damn good reminder of how important it is we separate church from state.

 Astrological ‘graffiti’ on the wall of the Tower of London by Hew Draper, an imprisoned “sorcerer.”
+Do you have any renaissance witch stories?

 Image: Antoine-Jean Gros